This tutorial gives you a springboard into the world of AR and VR in the Godot game engine.

 As mentioned earlier, Godot does not support the various VR and AR SDKs out of the box, you need a plugin for the specific SDK you want to use.
 There are several official plugins available in the GodotVR Repository.

 - Godot Oculus Mobile provides support for the Oculus Go and Oculus Quest.
-The Quest will require additional setup documented here.
+The Quest will require additional setup documented in Developing for Oculus Quest.

 - Godot OpenVR (not to be confused with OpenXR) supports the OpenVR SDK used by Steam.